StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

    </html>

 .. highlight:: python

 Simply refresh the page to see the changes.

 .. warning::
-   The Python subset in HTML templates is really limited since we do not really want to combine the two in one file.
+   The Python subset in HTML templates is really limited since we do not really want to combine the two languages in one file.
 The main goal is to ease repetitive tasks such as creating a large table.

 .. _flask_introduction_flask_advance_routes: